Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Discussion of the Methodology and Results

 \item From $\Psi_{\text{FL}}$, we provide a concrete parameter regime to practitioners --~see (\ref{eqn:fast-family})~-- to ensure strong consistency, an exponentially-fast decision on $\mathcal{H}_0$, and error convergence to $0$ in the sample size.

-\item Any decision scheme $\Psi\in\Psi_{\text{FL}}$ has an exponentially-fast decision convergence under $\mathcal{H}_0$ (see Theorem~\ref{the:finite-nominal-time}).
+\item Any decision scheme $\Psi\in\Psi_{\text{FL}}$ has an exponentially-fast decision convergence for healthy systems, i.e., under $\mathcal{H}_0$ (see Theorem~\ref{the:finite-nominal-time}).
 This finite-sample size behavior is remarkable and distinctive from other existing methods.
 To the best of our knowledge, this exponential velocity for detecting $\mathcal{H}_0$ is not observed in other methods for fault detection.

 \item Our method is unsupervised in the sense that it does not require examples from failure scenarios to be implemented.
 In practice, we only need healthy data or a phenomenological insight about the system to start monitoring it and detect its faults via model drift detections. \end{itemize}